Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Apple

 Apple is juicy and smells great.
-It also contains natural sugar which will appeal to your dog.
-At the same time, as well as being a good source of vitamins, an apple’s crunchiness can help keep your dog’s teeth clean and aid in good dental hygiene.
+It also contains natural sugar, which will appeal to your dog.
+At the same time, besides being a good source of vitamins, an apple’s juiciness can help keep your dog hydrated.

-Cut the apple into slices, remove seeds, and get rid of the core which can contain trace amounts of cyanide.
+Cut the apple into slices, remove the seeds, and get rid of the core, which can contain trace amounts of cyanide.

 A serving of 100 grams of apple only contains 50 calories, which is preferable to peanut butter.